maksymgendin/jsonresume-theme-elegant/README.md

 # Customized JSON Resume Theme: Elegant

 🖼️ This is a slightly tweaked version of the [Elegant theme](https://github.com/mudassir0909/jsonresume-theme-elegant).
-Tweaked to fit my design preferences and published on NPM.
+Tweaked to fit my design preferences and published on my own NPM account.

 <details>
   <summary>Click to expand README.md of the source repository!</summary>